 If you are travelling to a nearby train station, why not walk to the hospital with the help of one of our fun walking maps created by our very own GOSH respiratory patients.

-- Walking maps to GOSH from north London and south London are available below and can also be picked up from the main reception at the hospital.
+- Walking maps to GOSH from north London and south London are available below and can also be collected from the main reception at the hospital.

 - To plan your walking route to the hospital from other locations, you can use Google maps or walkit.com, which allows you to search for the least polluted routes.

 GOSH is located near to several mainline stations, underground stations, and bus stops.
 The easiest way to plan your travel in London is to use the Transport for London (TfL) Journey planner.
-It allows you to plan routes between stations, places of interest and postcodes.
-And it allows you to specify preferences for modes of transport (including walking and cycling) and accessibility requirements (such as step-free transport).
+It allows you to plan routes between stations and postcodes.
+It also allows you to specify preferences for modes of transport (including walking and cycling) and accessibility requirements (such as step-free transport).

 Two tube stations are a short walk from the hospital.
-Russell Square is the nearest (7 minutes walk) and is on the Piccadilly Line, with connections to Kings Cross Station.
-Holborn (7 minutes walk) is on the Piccadilly line and Central line, with connections to Kings Cross and Liverpool Street stations.
+Russell Square is the nearest (7 minutes’ walk) and is on the Piccadilly Line, with connections to Kings Cross Station.
+Holborn (7 minutes’ walk) is on the Piccadilly line and Central line, with connections to Kings Cross and Liverpool Street stations.
+Please check the TFL website before your journey, as services may differ during the COVID-19 situation.

 There are cycle racks on Queen Square, Great Ormond Street and Guilford Street.
-You can hire bikes in London from as little as £2 per journey, using Santander Cycles and there are docking stations all over central London, and all you need is a bank card to get started.
+When these are in operation, you can hire bikes in London from as little as £2 per journey, using Santander Cycles and there are docking stations all over central London, and all you need is a bank card to get started.
 The nearest docking station to the hospital is on Guilford Street.
+Please check online before your journey, as bike hire may be unavailable during the COVID-19 situation.

 This animation was created by children at Great Ormond Street Hospital and explores issues around air pollution.